turnetwork/turing-node/README.md

-# contract
+# contract-in-runtime

-A new SRML-based Substrate node, ready for hacking.
+A SRML-based Substrate node, ready for hacking.

 # Building